 The 6 extra design stamps they included also made the stamp set great value for the money.

 The StazOn stamping ink I used to test out the font gave me an idea for the funky stamped leather bracelet tutorial using the Lollipop font.
-It will be out tomorrow.

 Before You Go:

 - Stamped Copper Heart Earrings with a Twist

 - How to Make a Stamped Metal Ring with a Metal Blank